Typing Classes for Schools: Live WPM Monitoring, No Student Emails

 How Schools Use It

 Homework practice.
 Because student codes work from any device, practice at home counts toward the class too.
-The weekly report then shows you exactly who did it.
+The weekly report then shows exactly who did it.

 Punjabi typing periods.
 Schools teaching Punjabi run the same lessons in Punjabi mode — same roster, same reports, same leaderboard.